montysecurity/C2-Tracker/README.md

 ### Investigations/Historical Analysis

 - The repo, by its nature, has version control.
 This means you can search the history of the repo for when an IP was present in the results.
 I have used one of my other public tools, [GitHub Repo OSINT Tool](https://github.com/montysecurity/GROT), for this purpose.
+- There is an OpenCTI connector for this project which can be found [here](https://github.com/OpenCTI-Platform/connectors/tree/master/external-import/montysecurity-c2-tracker) - not recommended for production environments

 ## What do I track?